ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-10-listening-not-hearing.md

 title: Listening, not hearing
 date: '2017-04-10 00:15:00'
 ---
 I am running on the path alongside the canal.
 My steps aren’t usually the lightest but today they feel heavier than usual.
-I am not really concentrating on my running, on a sort of autopilot..
+I am not really concentrating on my running, on a sort of autopilot.

 My head is fuzzy and full with work thoughts.
 Coming for a run was supposed to clear them out – or at least give me a break from them.
 I get stuck in a thought loop.
 I circle a problem a few times.
 Time to break out of it.